Special procedural guarantees

 Although all officials receive training on conducting interviews with vulnerable applicants, in practice, the way vulnerability is taken into account during the interview differs based on the official conducting the interview.[11]

-The lack of stricter protocols often results in asylum seekers not being identified early enough and not receiving proper arrangement despite their entitlement to special procedural guarantees.
+The lack of stricter protocols often results in asylum applicants not being identified early enough and not receiving proper arrangement despite their entitlement to special procedural guarantees.

 Exemption from special procedures